Rob Cantor: Viral videos

 Since 2011, Cantor has worked on multiple viral projects, including songs and corresponding viral videos, posted on his SoundCloud and YouTube pages.
 In 2012, he released the comedy songs "Christian Bale Is at Your Party" and "Shia LaBeouf" (also known as "Actual Cannibal Shia LaBeouf").
 In the latter, Cantor narrates a story about the actor Shia LaBeouf as a cannibalistic serial killer.
 Cantor posted a demo of the song to his SoundCloud page, from which it spread virally.

-On July 1, 2014, Cantor posted a video titled "29 Celebrity Impressions, 1 Original Song", in which he and Tally Hall member Andrew Horowitz performed Cantor's song "Perfect" in 29 different celebrity impressions.
-A week later, he released a making-of video, demonstrating that the act was a hoax done through audio and video editing, and in fact featured 11 different impressionists.
+On July 1, 2014, Cantor posted a YouTube video titled "29 Celebrity Impressions, 1 Original Song", in which he and Horowitz performed Cantor's song "Perfect" in 29 different celebrity impressions.
+A week later, he released a making-of video, demonstrating that the act was a hoax done through audio and video editing with 11 different impressionists dubbing over his voice.

 On October 21, 2014, Cantor posted a video titled "'Shia LaBeouf' – Live", the music video to his 2012 song of the same name.
-The video is a mockup of a live concert, featuring numerous dancers and performers, primarily the Gay Men's Chorus of Los Angeles, the West Los Angeles Children's Choir, and the Argus Quartet.
+The video is a mockup of a live performance, featuring numerous dancers and performers, primarily the Gay Men's Chorus of Los Angeles, the West Los Angeles Children's Choir, and the Argus Quartet.
 At the end of the video, the actor Shia LaBeouf is seen applauding the performance, in a parody of a scene from Citizen Kane.
 Cantor has stated that the video took four months to organize and one day to shoot, and that it was worked on by 161 people, including Cantor's former musical collaborators Zubin Sedghi, Bora Karaca and Zach Krasman.
+The video was nominated for best "Individual Short or Episode (Online Film & Video)" at the 19th Annual Webby Awards and won.

 Not a Trampoline and other work

 During Tally Hall's hiatus, Cantor has focused on his solo career, working as a commercial songwriter and eventually releasing a solo album, Not a Trampoline, in 2014.
+Cantor later worked with Intel in 2016 in a promotion for True Key.

-In recent years, Cantor has done a notable amount of work with Disney Junior contributing his musical talents to the soundtracks of multiple shows, including T.O.T.S. and The Ghost and Molly McGee.
+In recent years, Cantor has done work with several Disney TVA properties – contributing his musical talents to the soundtracks of multiple shows, including Disney Junior's T.O.T.S. and Disney Channel's The Ghost and Molly McGee.
 He frequently partners with Genevieve Goings in producing Disney-affiliated nursery rhymes, lullabies, and other simple children's songs, and The Ghost and Molly McGee features one-minute Cantor originals once per each episode.
+Cantor also contributed the song "I Stand by Your Side" to the soundtrack of 2023 film River Wild.
+In 2025, Cantor rereleased Not a Trampoline on vinyl and CD, both being available for preorder on his website.
+The rerelease was promoted by an Instagram livestream and an AMA on the Tally Hall subreddit.